ShivaramHR/find-my-file/README.md

 # PyFind

-PyFind is a simple command-line file search tool written in Python.
+PyFind is a command-line file search tool written in Python.
-It recursively searches through directories and prints the full path of all files inside a given folder.
+It recursively searches through directories and allows filtering files based on name patterns, extensions, file contents, and file size.

-This project demonstrates directory traversal using Python's `os` module and basic command-line argument handling with `sys`.
+This project demonstrates directory traversal, file inspection, and command-line argument handling using Python's standard library.

 ---